yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/sdk-customizations-android.md

 * `YunoMediumFont`
 * `YunoBoldFont`

-The following code block presents an example of how you can configure the font style:
+### Example

+Configure the font style with the following code:

 ```xml
 <style name="YunoRegularFont">